 - Absent periods

-- Elevated Testosterone/DHEA levels which can cause acne, hirsutism (excess body hair), and loss of hair on scalp
+- Elevated Testosterone/DHEA levels can cause acne, hirsutism (excess body hair), and loss of hair on the scalp

 - Insulin Resistance